joms/visma-export/README.md

 When running `cmd.go` the program will fetch the contents of `config.ini` and build a configuration based on this data.
-When connecting to the database it'll start fetching orders that are no older than the `OLDESTORDER` parameter and that the order is'nt listed in `.exportedlist`, massaging the data and print it out to `result.edi`.
+When connecting to the database it'll start fetching orders that are no older than the `OLDESTORDER` parameter and that the order isn't listed in `.exportedlist`, massaging the data and print it out to `result.edi`.

 When an order is processed, the `orderid` will be saved in `.exportedlist` to